Imposter Syndrome

 Imposter syndrome occurs because our values aren't always clear to us.
 We simply get the feeling that this isn't who we are or that this isn't how we'd like to go about things.
 Or, occasionally, our values are clear to us and we know we're posing.

-If making an image of your life or your idea or your service or your skillset makes you uneasy, go the other direction.
+If making an image of your life or your idea or your service or your skillset makes you uneasy, go another direction.
 How can you engage your community (meaning the people in your neighborhood, not your IG account)?
 What hands-on work can you do?
 How can you get the word out without caricaturing yourself or your ideas?
 How can you convey your value without pretense?

 The answers to those questions are what we need more of in the world.